climateExtract

 R functions to extract and manipulate ECAD climate data

-Before extracting any data, please read carefully the description of the datasets and the different grid size available (eg. 0.25 deg. regular grid, “TG” average temperature).
+Before extracting any data, please read carefully the description of the datasets and the different grid sizes available (eg. 0.25 deg. regular grid, “TG” average temperature).
 Note shorter time-series are also available Copernicus Climate

 News